scottmillers/Terraform/aws/lambda/url-to-html/README.md

 # AWS Lambda Deployment Prototype

+This is a prototype to explore different ways to deploy an AWS Lambda function.

-This is a prototype for a Lambda function that gets the HTML from a URL that you specify.
-It will store it in a file in a S3 bucket.
-It will return a URL to the location on the S3 bucket where the HTML is stored.
+The Lambda function will get HTML from a URL that you specify.
+It will store the HTML in a file on a S3 bucket.
+It will return the location on the S3 bucket where the HTML is stored.

 Table of Contents
 - [Build and verify the Infrastructure](#build-and-verify-the-infrastructure)